grosjo/fts-xapian/README.md

 ```
 doveadm index -u john@doe -q \*
 ```
+Replace "john@doe"  by the user of the mailbox you wish to re-index.

 *The first search will re-index all your emails, therefore may take a while.*